Tutorial: A practical guide to the alignment of defocused spatial light modulators for fast diffractive neural networks: Advantages for a DNN

-The DNN examined consists of three layers, corresponding to three propagations through the setup.
 To train this DNN, we attempted the following: \begin{itemize} \item Training a digital twin based on a physical model by fitting the experimental PSF (see SI) and transferring the weight updates to the experiment \cite{PNNbackprop_WrightMcMahon2022}. \item Training a digital twin using an experimental measurement of the transmission matrix in the Hadamard basis \cite{TM_PopoffGiganPRL2010}, with the loss incorporating the experimental output and transferring the weight updates to the experiment (see SI).
 Interestingly, thanks to our multiplexing method, it is possible to acquire the transmission matrices for $N_{ROI}=100$ RoIs of size $N_{in}=64\times64$ pixels$^2$ to the camera (an output image being approximately $N_{out}=80\times 80$ pixels$^2$) as quickly as for a single one.
 This measurement is completed in approximately 20 minutes and corresponds to $N_{in}\cdot N_{out}\cdot N_{ROI}= 64^2 \cdot80^2 \cdot 100 \approx 2.6 \cdot 10^9$ measurements. \end{itemize} As is already known from the state of the art \cite{NNtraining_Momeni24}, these methods, which are implicitly based on backpropagation are challenging to operate due to low noise tolerance and do not work in this case.
-We suspect that this system, which relies on full-field optics exhibits many parasitic reflections leading to input-dependent interference that makes training impossible, as the computed gradient differs too much from the experimental one.
+We suspect that this system, which relies on full-field optics exhibits many parasitic reflections leading to input-dependent interference that makes training not a straightforward task, as the computed gradient differs too much from the experimental one.
 Finally, a supervised version of the forward-forward algorithm \cite{MomeniFF_Science2023} is implemented.
-With this algorithm, the setup is used as an optical encoder \cite{PassiveDL_FeiGiganCaoArXiv}.
-Between each pass, fully-connected layers containing trainable weights are updated.
-For a simple classification problem such as MNIST, this algorithm requires two forward passes during training and ten forward passes during the inference.
-It is therefore slower than standard backpropagation.
-The detailed structure and parameters of the DNN are presented in the last section of SI.
+With this algorithm, the setup is used as an optical encoder \cite{PassiveDL_FeiGiganCaoArXiv} and the learning is performed with a small digital layer.
+As developped earlier, this algorithm is adapted to using the ability of wave-based devices to perform fast mixing of information \cite{MomeniFF_Science2023} and a precise knowledge of the relationship between output and input is not necessary as the learning is performed digitally.
+At each layer, we train the digital matrix $D_n$ to maximize the difference between positively and negatively labeled data by minimizing the cosine similarity of the ouput of each layer included in the following loss function :